jtran98/BugTracker/README.md

 # BugTracker
-Spring Bug Tracker Web Application
+Spring Bug Tracker Web Application.

-Issue Tracker Web Application.
+This is a web application that allows users to track issues.

+## Role Based Permissions
+---
-Users logged in have access to different CRUD operations depending on their account authorities.
+Users logged in have access to different features depending on their account authorities.

+### **Submitters**
-Submitters are able to submit/edit (their own) tickets, leave comments, upload files.
+Able to submit/edit (their own) tickets, leave comments, upload files.
+(All other roles have these capabilities as well)

+### **Developers**
-Developers are allowed to take tickets and view project tickets.
+Allowed to take tickets and view all tickets of the project they're currently assigned to.

-Project Managers are allowed to view project members.
+### **Project Managers**
+Allowed to view project members and relevant information pertaining to them.
+They can delete tickets as well.

+### **Admins**
-Admins are able to manage all accounts and tickets.
+Able to manage all accounts and tickets.
+Some authorities include the ability to disable user accounts, create new project teams, and assigning users to different teams.

+---

+## Other Features

-Secured through Spring Security, and holds data in a persistent (mySQL) database, accessed through JPA/Hibernate.
+The application is secured through Spring Security, using form based authentication and authorization.

+Data is stored in a persistent (mySQL) database, which accessed through JPA/Hibernate.